motlaghi1/Messenger_app/sprint1.md

 6. The system logs the user in.

-7. The system retrieves the user's message information.

-7. The system redirects the user to their message dashboard.
+7. The system redirects the user to the protected page.

+7. The protected page shows options to Logout, Edit User Info, and Delete Account

 #### Alternative Flows:

-4a.
-The inputted username is not registered in the system.
+1. The inputted username is not registered in the system.

-1. The system creates a new database entry for the inputted username.

-2. The use case resumes at step 6.
+2. The system denies entry, shows a message saying the username is not valid, and shows a button to go back to the login page

 #### Postconditions: